Divine providence in Judaism: Lower unity

-Schneur Zalman explains that God's unity has two levels, that are both paradoxically true.
+Schneur Zalman explains that God's unity has two levels, which are both paradoxically true.
 The main text of Kabbalah, the Zohar, describes the first verse of the shema as the "Upper level Unity", and the second line ("Blessed be the Name of the Glory of His Kingdom forever") as the "Lower level Unity".
 Schneur Zalman gives the Hasidic explanation of this.
 In kabbalah, all creation is dependent on the immanent, potentially finite, "Light that Fills all Worlds", that each creation receives continually.
 Creation is a continuous process, as without the downward flow of spiritual light from God's will, creation would revert to nothingness.
 Lurianic Kabbalah extends the divine unity in this, by describing the particular nitzot (divine spark) enclothed within, that gives life to each entity.
 The Baal Shem Tov's Hasidic panentheism describes the further, complete unity of God with creation.
 In his interpretation, quoted by Schneur Zalman, the creative words of God of Genesis, through innumerable permutations of their Hebrew letters, themselves become each spiritual and physical entity of creation.
 This extends Luria's divine immanence to complete unity.
 Isaac Luria's doctrine of the tzimtzum (withdrawal of God), that made a "vacuum" within which finite creation could take place, is therefore not literal.
 It is only a concealment of God's creating light, and only from the perspective of creation.
 God remains in the vacuum exactly as before creation.
 In reality all creation is completely bittul-nullified to God's light, even though in our realm this utter dependence is presently concealed.
 From this perspective, of God knowing the creation on its own terms, creation exists, but the essence of anything is only the divine light that continuously recreates it from nothing.
 God is one, as creation takes place within God.
 "There is nothing outside of Him."
 This is the "Lower Level Unity".